 How this for some statement earrings?
 Ideal for festivals or summer parties (COVID regulations permitting, of course), these bold crochet earrings are sure to brighten up any outfit.

 Who doesn't love a friendship bracelet?
 It's the essential 'travel accessory' and these crochet friendship bracelets are delightful.

-If you’re looking for a traditional friendship bracelet tutorial – don’t worry, we’ve got instructions!
-Make your friendship bracelets from DMC cotton for hard-wearing, colourfast friendship bracelets.
+If you're looking for a traditional friendship bracelet tutorial - don't worry, we've got instructions!
+Use our how to make friendship bracelets article to make friendship bracelets from DMC cotton for hard-wearing, colourfast friendship bracelets.

 Seen a project on this page that you like?
 Bookmark this page and save it for later!
 New jewelry making tutorials will be added to this page, so keep an eye out for fun new jewelry making ideas.